makingmerry/grunt-php-site/README.md

 #### Reusable snippets

-- Snippets can be written to the `/snippets` folder, in the appropriate archetype folder.
+- Snippets are written to the `/snippets` folder.

   **Writing snippets:**